kaismic/Hitorus/README.md

   <img src="./content/preview-1.jpeg" width="50%">
 </div>

-## Prerequisites
+## Installation
+### Windows
-Install [ASP.NET Core Runtime](https://dotnet.microsoft.com/download/dotnet/9.0) (9.0.5 or higher) which matches  your OS and architecture.
+1. Install **both** [ASP.NET Core Runtime and .NET Runtime](https://dotnet.microsoft.com/download/dotnet/9.0) (9.0.5 or higher) using the installers.
+2. Run Powershell as administrator and run the following command:

+        Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
+3. Download the [latest release](https://github.com/kaismic/Hitorus/releases/latest) and extract it.

+### macOS/Linux
+1. Install **both** [ASP.NET Core Runtime and .NET Runtime](https://dotnet.microsoft.com/download/dotnet/9.0) (9.0.5 or higher).
+It is recommended to use the [offical installation script](https://learn.microsoft.com/en-us/dotnet/core/install/linux-scripted-manual#scripted-install) to install.
+To download and use the installation script, run the following commands:

+          wget https://dot.net/v1/dotnet-install.sh -O dotnet-install.sh
+          ./dotnet-install.sh --channel 9.0 --runtime aspnetcore
+          ./dotnet-install.sh --channel 9.0 --runtime dotnet

+2. Add the installation location to `$PATH`.
+If you have used the installation script, you can do this by appending the following line to the end of `~/.bashrc` file:

+        export PATH=$PATH:/home/{YOUR_USERNAME}/.dotnet
+    where `{YOUR_USERNAME}` is your username.

+3. Download the [latest release](https://github.com/kaismic/Hitorus/releases/latest) and extract it.

 ## Usage
 ### Windows
-Run `Hitorus-run.ps1`
+- Run `Hitorus-run.ps1`

 ### MacOS/Linux
-Run `Hitorus-run.sh`
+- Run `Hitorus-run.sh`

-## How to resolve possible issues
+## Known issues/How to resolve

-## Notes
+## Other Information
 - Downloaded gallery images are stored in the `Galleries` folder.
-- You can import/export tag filters in the search page by using the provided buttons.
-However, to import/export the entire application data and settings, save the `main.db` file (located under `Hitorus.Api`) and paste it into the same directory later.
+- The entire application data is stored in the `main.db` file (located under `Hitorus.Api`).
+To export or backup your data, copy, store it somewhere else and later paste it into the same location.